-- 3. If you do not earn the minimum number of credits per semester, you will be ineligible for aid.
-An exception to this is discussed in #9. - 4.
-Your aid eligibility may be reinstated at the end of any semester in which you earn enough credits to satisfy the minimum requirements of the following schedule:
+Semesters completed246810Credits successfully completed12243648603.
+If you do not earn the minimum number of creditsper semester, you will be ineligible for aid.
+An exception to this is discussed in #9.

+4. Your aid eligibility may be reinstated at the end of any semester in which you earn enough credits to satisfy the minimum requirements of the following schedule:

-Semesters completed 3 4 5 6 7 8 9 Credits successfully completed 18 24 30 36 42 48 54
+Semesters completed 3 4 5 6 7 B 9 Credits successfully completed 18 24 30 36 42 48 54 5.
+Remedial courses approve count in determining your ac- er w ill

-- 5. Remedial courses approved by a UW Center will count in determining your academic progress. - 6.
-The credits you earn for any course may be counted only once.
+6. The credits you carn for any course may be counted only once.
 If you enroll a second or third time in a course that you have already completed successfully, the credits you earn for that course will not be counted in determining your academic progress.
-However, the credits for repeat courses will be counted in determining your eligibility for financial aid (see #1 above). - 7.
-If you enroll in a course as an auditor, that course will not be counted as either a course attempted or as a course completed.
-However, if you change your enrollment in a course from credit to audit, that course will be counted as a course attempted and as a course which you did not complete successfully. - 8.
-If you receive a grade of incomplete in a course, the credits will be counted as credits attempted, but will not be counted as credits earned until the incomplete grade is changed to a grade of D or higher. - 9.
-If you lose your financial aid eligibility for failing to meet these requirements, you may appeal the decision to the designated committee at your campus.
+However, the credits for repeat courses will be counted in determining your aligibility for financial aid (see #1 above).

+7. If you onroll in a course as an auditor, that course will not be counted as either a course attempted or as a course completed.
+However, if you change your enrollment in a course from credit to audit, that course will be counted as a course attempted and as a course which you did not complete successfully.
+If you receive a grade of incomplete in a course, the credits will be counted as credits attempted, but will not be counted as credits earned until the incomplete grade is changed to a grade of D or higher.
+9. If you lose your financial aid eligibility for failing to meet these requirements, you may appeal the decision to the designated committee at your campus.
 The committee may allow you to receive financial aid for one additional semester if it finds that there were mitigating circumstances which caused your unsatisfactory academic progress.
-The Student Services Office at your campus can tell you more about this committee and about satisfactory academic progress.
+The Student Services Office at your campus can tell you more about this committee and about satisfactory academic progross.